Which of the following is a type of accounting primarily concerne... | Study Prep in Pearson+

 1

-Identify the key characteristics of Financial Accounting, such as the preparation of financial statements (e.g., income statement, balance sheet, and cash flow statement) that adhere to standardized principles like GAAP or IFRS.
+Identify the purpose of managerial accounting: It helps managers make informed decisions about operations, strategy, and resource allocation.

-Compare the purpose of Financial Accounting with the other types of accounting listed in the question to confirm that it aligns with the needs of external users.
+Differentiate managerial accounting from financial accounting: Managerial accounting is forward-looking and focuses on internal processes, while financial accounting is historical and aimed at external reporting.

-Conclude that the correct answer is Financial Accounting, as it is the type of accounting primarily concerned with providing information to external users such as investors and creditors.
+Conclude that the correct answer to the question is managerial accounting, as it aligns with the description of providing information to internal management for decision-making purposes.

 Watch next